AaltoSciComp/python-for-scicomp/content/cython.rst

 -  By declaring variables with the **cdef** Cython keyword, followed by the the type.

-To make Cythonize a function that adds two integers and returns the result as an integer, we would write:
+To make Cython function that adds two integers and returns the result as an integer, we would write:

 .. code:: python